Jeff Bezos is the richest man in the world. And his company, Amazon, is making a massive dent in the U.S. GDP.

 Crushing Stat: Amazon Prime Day Beats Annual Competitor Sales

 It’s not fair to compare Amazon’s annual sales to the competition.
 For a meaningful comparison – you have to look at a single day sales initiative (Amazon Prime Day) vs. the annual sales of publicly traded retail corporations.
 Amazon generated more revenue on Prime Day than Belk or Dillard’s in their entire fiscal year.
-(Forbes, Dillards)
+(Wikipedia, Dillards)

 Yeah – we’re talking about a single day vs. all the sales in a single year.
 That’s how disproportionate ecommerce has become.